waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Trust is Mandatory:** My `pathfinder` tool wasn't broken; my understanding of the map was.
 I assumed the tool was failing because it didn't match my visual interpretation. **Lesson:** Trust the tool's output over visual inspection, as it reads the ground-truth map data.
 - **Disprove Hypotheses:** I must actively try to prove my own assumptions wrong, not just seek confirmation.
 When I thought my pathfinder was broken, I should have tested the hypothesis "What if the tool is right and I'm wrong?"
 This would have revealed I was trapped much sooner.

 # II.
-Future Development Ideas
-- **Faint Strategist Agent:** A potential new agent could specialize in planning the most efficient way to black out.
-It would analyze the party, the opponent, and available moves to recommend the fastest sequence of faints.
-- **Map Connectivity Tool:** A computational tool (not an agent) to analyze the map XML and check for connectivity between two points, accounting for impassable tiles.
-This would be useful for definitively confirming if an area is isolated.

-# III.
 Game Mechanics & Battle Intel

 ## A. Tile Mechanics & Traversal Rules
 - **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
 All objects (NPCs, items, signs) function as impassable walls, except for Pikachu.